 A survey of the up-to-date research, evidence-based practices, and national organizations could enable students to develop a deeper grasp of effective support and intervention methods.

 Developmental psychologists pursue careers in academia, government agencies, health care facilities, schools and private practice.
 Based on BLS data (May 2020), the average annual salary for developmental psychologists was $82,180.

 |Metro Area||Annual Mean Salary||Employment|

-Top 16 Graduate Schools with Developmental & Child Psychology Master's & PhD Programs in Missouri
+Schools with Graduate Programs for Child Psychology in Missouri